ImtiazVision/Java/Notes.md

 }
 ```

 Variables do not hold actual objects, but rather references to objects.
 A reference is loosely defined as the address of the data that stores the object in memory.

+Making objects of the String class immutable protects against accidental string changes.
+We can safely pass a string reference to a method without fear of the String being changed.